AntonioJessie/pocket-weather-bell/README.md

 Disable Vercel Deployment Protection before running verification on base.dev.

 After verification is complete, review the deployment settings according to your release process.

+## Development Notes

+Keep the application focused on the three supported bell actions.

+Avoid adding unrelated mechanics that change the purpose of the app.

+If the contract address or app verification details change, update the relevant files together.